What is Literacy Volunteers of the Tarrytowns? ▲

 LVT English as a Second Language students come from many different countries, particularly Latin America.
 Presently we have students and applicants from Argentina, Brazil, Chile, China, Colombia, Dominican republic, Ecuador, Japan, Korea, Morocco, Nicaragua, Pakistan, Peru, and Portugal.
 In addition, Basic Literacy students are American.

 If you prefer to tutor a student from a particular country or a particular language background, please let us know on your tutor application form.

 Generally, yes.
 Sometimes two students, such as a husband and wife, will ask to be tutored together.
 Experienced LVT tutors sometimes form classes for small groups of advanced students.

 Yes.
 Our volunteer tutors share their personal and professional expertise in other areas as well.
-These areas include newsletter editing, help with mailings and hospitality, graphic design, and administrative tasks.
+These areas include newsletter editing, help with mailings and hospitality, publicity, graphic design, and administrative tasks.